learn-co-students/js-what-is-a-test-lab-bootcamp-prep-000/README.md

 3 failing
 ```

 That should be fairly obvious.
-You passed 0 tests, and failed 3 tests.
-Not a great start...but plenty of room for improvement.
+You passed 0 tests and failed 3 tests.
+Not a great start, but plenty of room for improvement.
 Let's see how we failed the three tests.

 ```
 1) what-is-a-test Name returns "Susan":